Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L1/SobolRsg/sobolrsg.rst

 where :math:`c_{i}` is the index of the first 0 digit from the right in the binary representation of :math:`i = ( \cdots i_{3} i_{2} i_{1})_{2}`.
 We have :math:`c_{0}=1, c_{1}=2, c_{2}=1, c_{3}=3, c_{4}=1, c_{5}=2`, etc.

-With the implementation of Gray Code, we simply obtain the points in a different order, which still preserve their uniformity properties.
+With the implementation of Gray Code, simply obtain the points in a different order, which still preserve their uniformity properties.
 It is because every block of :math:`2^{m}` points for :math:`m=0,1, \cdots` is the same as the original implementation.
 It is known that the two equations closely mentioned above can generate exactly the same sequence, and the former one allows one to start from any position in the sequence, while the later one is recursive and more computationally efficient.
 The reference is `equation reference`_.

 .. _equation reference: https://web.maths.unsw.edu.au/~fkuo/sobol/joe-kuo-notes.pdf